sidhant293/Essential-Algorithms/System Design/Tinder.md

 Key Value storage will be sharded based on unique key to remove single point of failer , similarly RDBMS will be sharded on primary key.

+Swipe data of 20-30 profiles together can be sent to Swipe Service, no need to hit API after each swipe.
+Matching of two users need not to be in realtime, some delay is ok.